 Why we collect information about you

 The physiotherapists caring for you keep records about your care and treatment.
 These help ensure that you receive the best possible care from us.
-They may be written (manual records), or held on a computer (electronic records).
+These are held on a computer (electronic records).
 The information can include:

-- Basic details about you, such as name, address and date of birth
+- Basic details about you, such as name, address, gender, email address, telephone number and date of birth

 - Details of contacts we have had with you, such as clinic visits

 - Notes and reports about your care and treatment

 Your records are used to guide and administer the care you receive.
 They ensure that:

 - The professionals involved have accurate and up-to-date information on your needs and future care requirements

 - There is a good basis for assessing the quality of care you receive